Confidentiality and Privacy

 Measles, Mumps and Rubella

-New York State Public Health Law requires all college and university students to complete a meningitis information response form.
-It acknowledges that you have received information about meningococcal meningitis and the availability of a vaccination.
+New York State law requires all college and university students receive information about meningitis disease and for those that have not been immunized, to complete a meningitis information response form.
+It acknowledges that you have received information about meningococcal meningitis and the availability of meningitis vaccines.
 You are not required to have the vaccination.
-If you did not receive meningococcal meningitis information or the response form in your SHS pre-matriculation information packet, please contact the SHS.

 Varicella

-A positive titer indicating immunity, or two doses of vaccine at least 30 days apart after your first birthday, are preferred.
+A positive titer indicating immunity, or two doses of vaccine at least 30 days apart after your first birthday.
 Clinical history of disease is not sufficient proof of immunity for our campus.
 Titers may be checked at SHS if there is no lab report or vaccine history provided with registration materials.

-Students must provide documentation of receipt of a dose of Tdap within the last 10 years OR documentation of a dose of Tdap after 2005 AND a Td within the last 10 years.
+Must provide documentation of receipt of a dose of Tdap within the last 10 years.

 Tuberculosis Testing

-Students who matriculate after 7/1/2020 are required to have an interferon gamma release assay (“TB Blood test”) such as Quantiferon Gold or T-spot prior to arrival to campus.
-Skin tests are no longer accepted for incoming students.
+Incoming students are required to have an interferon gamma release assay (“TB Blood test”) Quantiferon Gold, performed no later than 6 months prior to arrival to campus.
+Skin tests and T-spot assays are not accepted for incoming students.
+Students who are unable to get testing performed prior to testing may be able to get testing performed through Student Health Services.

 Periodic Health Assessments